MV10/mv10.github.io/_posts/2018-01-26-signoutasync-and-identity-server-cookies.md

 }
 ```

-The details of what that code is doing aren't important.
+The details of how that code sets up the IdP migration aren't important.
 What matters is that _both_ sign-out processes call that two-line `SignOutAsync` method, yet only one achieved _permanent_ signout.
-When the user landed on the `MigrateInstructions` page (reminders about how to migrate, how to cancel the migration request, and a `Login` button that triggered the OIDC login flow), some client-side Razor debug code demonstrated that `User.Identity.IsAuthenticated` was `false`.
-As far as the ASP.NET Core client web app was concerned, the user really was logged out.
+When the user landed on the `MigrateInstructions` page, some client-side Razor debug code showed that `User.Identity.IsAuthenticated` was `false`.
+As far as ASP.NET Core's Identity system servicing the client web app was concerned, the user really was logged out at that point in time.

-And yet, clicking the `Login` button immediately returned the user to the client application's Index page, and the user was once again fully logged-in.
+And yet, clicking the `Login` button on that page immediately returned the user to the client application's Index page, and the user was once again fully logged-in.
 No login page was presented.
 Similarly, if the user didn't click the `Login` button, but instead navigated back to the client app homepage, they were automatically logged back in.

 Anyone familiar with the OIDC flow and/or Identity Server will recognize that the user was still logged in on the Identity Server side.
 When that happens, no login UI is presented.
 Identity Server recognizes the user and can "restore" their signed-in status automatically.
 Indeed, we rely upon this behavior in my earlier article, [Persistent Login with IdentityServer4]({{ site.baseurl }}{% post_url 2018-01-12-persistent-login-with-identityserver %}) to keep a user logged in across multiple sessions.